joshuagraber/rest-countries-api/README.md

 ### Continued development

-I feel that the search and sorting functions could be more smoothly integrated using React Router API.
-Once I feel more confident with Router (and / or Hooks), I plan to refactor using those techniques.
+I feel that the search and sorting functions (as well as the Regex for adding commas to population numbers) could be more smoothly integrated using React Context API.
+Once I feel more confident with Context and Hooks, I plan to refactor.

 ### Useful resources